StrikerRockers-Mods/VanillaTweaks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report about: Create a bug report for VanillaTweaks
+name: Bug report
+about: Create a report to help us improve
+title: "[BUG] "
+labels: bug
+assignees: ''

 ---

-**Describe the bug** (Required)
+**Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce** (Required unless not known)
+**To Reproduce**
 Steps to reproduce the behavior:

-1.
+1. Go to '...'

-**Log output/error (via.
-[Hastebin](http://hastebin.com/))**
-Get your minecraft log and paste it in the above link and paste the link here.

-**Expected behavior** (Required)
+**Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-This may be skipped/removed.

-**Versions:**(check log if you don't know)
+**Versions (please complete the following information):**
  - Forge/Fabric Loader Version:
  - MC Version:
  - Mod Version:
  - JEI Version (if present) :
  - Fabric API Version (if present) :

+**Log output/error (via.
+[Hastebin](http://hastebin.com/))**
+Get your minecraft log and paste it in the above link and paste the link here.

 **Additional context**
 Add any other context about the problem here.
-This may be skipped/removed.